viamrobotics/docs/docs/tutorials/how-to-configure-a-camera.md

 ## Connect and configure a webcam

 First, you will need to add a webcam to your configuration.
-In your web browser, navigate to the robot you set up on the Viam App ([https://app.viam.com](https://app.viam.com)).
+In your web browser, navigate to the robot you set up on the Viam app ([https://app.viam.com](https://app.viam.com)).

 Configure the webcam by clicking on the **CONFIG** tab.
 Go to the Builder, and create a component with **Name** "color" of **Type** "camera" and **Model** "webcam".